-ACON can provide a range of materials you can distribute at your event that speak to the range of support services and programs we offer LGBTQ+ people and our allies.

-We specialise in LGBTQ+ health areas, including sexual health, suicide prevention, mental health, trans health, First Nations health, alcohol and drugs harm reduction, cancer prevention, safety and inclusion, domestic and family violence and ageing.
+ACON can provide a range of health promotion resources that you can distribute at your event that speaks to our range of services for LGBTQ+ communities, including in the areas of sexual health, mental health, alcohol and drugs, safety and inclusion, domestic and family violence and ageing.
 ACON may also be able to hold a stall at your event to distribute our resources and directly engage with community.